December 4, 2022

 If you want to get paid to write and earn a higher rate as a freelance writer or freelancer of any kind, you’ll eventually have to move on from lower-paying clients (and look for freelance writing websites that pay well), find higher-paying clients, as well as learn these negotiation tips for freelancers in order to increase your salary.

-I’ll admit, in my 13 years as a freelance writer, there are plenty of mistakes I made with setting my rate and not negotiating for more money (or more time, or fewer sources involved in an assignment, or fewer revisions).
-That’s why I’m sharing negotiation tips for freelancers here so you can avoid this money blunders.
+I’ll admit, in my 16 years as a freelance writer, there are plenty of mistakes I made with setting my rate and not negotiating for more money (or more time, or fewer sources involved in an assignment, or fewer revisions).
+That’s why I’m sharing negotiation tips for freelancers here so you can avoid making the same money blunders I have.

 Beginner freelancers are often tempted to throw out a low rate for an assignment because they’re afraid of scaring off the client or losing them.
 Here’s a secret: You won’t.
 (My Instagram post on the topic of that first rate.)
 I suggest sharing a rate range (depending on word count, number of interviews, revisions, etc. )so you can get a feel for what they are thinking.

 If the freelance client is someone you actually want to work with and should be working with, they’ll be flexible on the rate.
 If they’re only searching for an internet monkey to churn out thousands of words for pennies, they’ll move on.
 (Be thankful for that.)
 (These article pitch examples will help you land jobs in the first place.)Setting and Negotiating Freelance Rates

 Here’s are some tips I share with freelance students they can get paid what they’re worth and make more money freelancing.